revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

-- Intermediate operations are lazy because it will be invoked if only its required for the execution of terminal operation.
+- Intermediate operations are lazy because they will be invoked if only required for the execution of terminal operations.
-- But it is optimized and it can process large number of data with high performance.
+- But it is optimized and it can process large numbers of data with high performance.

 </details>